bajamircea/bajamircea.github.io/_posts/2020-03-22-fibonacci-experiments.markdown

 };
 {% endhighlight %}

-One implementation choise is between making it a concrete type (as above) or a template.
+One implementation choice is between making it a concrete type (as above) or a template.
 I think short term, we save a lot of effort by making it a concrete type.
 What we loose is the ability to precisely count the operations by substituting with instrumented types for the `unit`.